becual/serverless-AWS-lambda-example/README.md

 # Serverless AWS lambda example
-This repo explain how to create a AWS lambda test with serverless framework and deploy with CircleCI
+This repository explain how to create a AWS lambda test with serverless framework and deploy with CircleCI

-## Quick Start
+## Previous requirements

 Install serverless framework via npm or yarn